Hallstatt

 Stubai Glacier (45 min)

-What I learned: Visit midweek in March.
-Weekend crowds thin out, and spring snow is spectacular.
-The Eisgrat restaurant at 2,900m serves the best Kaiserschmarrn I’ve had anywhere.
+What I learned: First, visit midweek in March.
+During this time, weekend crowds thin out, and spring snow is spectacular.
+Additionally, the Eisgrat restaurant at 2,900m serves the best Kaiserschmarrn I’ve had anywhere.

 Key stats: